cocm1324/dingjigi-legacy/yoon/data_structure/strongconnectedcomponet/readme.txt

-how i solve strong connected component using dfs
+I solved strong connected component using dfs

+if you want to change input file,

+change macro #define FILENAME  '      '    <--